Children with Special Needs: Why Sleep Is So Important (and how to get more of it)

 By Sara Westgreen

-Children with special needs, including Down syndrome, autism and ADHD, often experience sleep difficulties.
-These conditions are associated with a higher risk of certain sleep disorders, and some medications prescribed for special needs conditions can cause problems with sleep.
+Kids need their sleep, because parents need theirs!
+As if parenting a child with special needs weren’t difficult enough—children with special needs often experience sleep difficulties.
+Down syndrome, autism and ADHD, and other conditions are associated with a higher risk of certain sleep disorders, and some medications prescribed for special needs conditions can cause problems with sleep.

 Children who experience sleep problems often have difficulty with fatigue, daytime sleepiness, impaired concentration and performance, and exacerbation of symptoms.
 Consider how your family can meet the needs of your special needs student by focusing on healthy sleep habits.